UltraEngine/Documentation/CPP/CreateKinematicJoint.md

 ## Remarks

-The kinematic joint can control the entity position and/or rotation.
+A kinematic joint can control the entity position, rotation, or both.

 To control the entity position, you must call [Joint::SetMaxForce](Joint_SetMaxForce.md) and [Joint::SetTargetPosition](Joint_SetTargetPosition.md).